CapelliC/loqt/README.md

 + fdqueens: an example of multithreading GUI interface, with CLP(FD) processing. now entirely rewritten as a case study of SCXML, implemented with QStateMachine

++ lqShapes: Qt Graphics Framework available via reflection switch from a text based workspace to a scene graph

 ==========

 lq3d components: